Charles Albert of Sardinia: Accession to the throne

 In 1830, Charles Felix became very ill.
-He summoned Charles Albert to his sick-bed on 24 April 1831.
-The entire government was present in the room as the king said to the ministers, "Behold my heir and successor, I am sure that he will act for the good of his subjects."
+He summoned Charles Albert to his sick bed on 24 April 1831.
+The entire government was present in the room as the king said to the ministers, "Behold my heir and successor, I am sure that he will act for the good of his subjects".

 Charles Felix died on 27 April at 2:45 pm.
-Charles Albert closed the corpse's eyes and kissed its hand and then assumed the throne.
+Charles Albert closed the corpse's eyes, kissed its hand and then assumed the throne.
 He received the dignitaries of court and brought his sons into the Royal Palace.
-At 5:00 pm, the troops in rendered their oaths to the new king at the direction of Governor Ignazio Thaon di Revel, who published the proclamation relating to this.
+At 5:00 pm, the troops rendered their oaths to the new king at the direction of Governor Ignazio Thaon di Revel, who published the proclamation relating to this.
 Thus the throne passed to the House of Carignano and the direct line of Savoy came to an end.

 Pro-Austrian period (1831–1845)

 Thus Charles Albert came to the throne aged 33.
-His health was poor; he suffered from a liver disease.
+His health was poor; he had liver disease.
 His faith added to his suffering; he wore a cilice and slept alone on an iron bed, waking at 5:00 am every morning and celebrating two masses per day.
-He worked from 10:00 am to 5:00 pm everyday without interruption.
+He worked from 10:00 am to 5:00 pm every day without interruption.
 He ate little and suffered from frequent religious crises, but never renounced extramarital affairs even so.
 The most significant of these was his relationship with Maria Antonietta di Robilant (1804–1882), daughter of Friedrich Truchsess zu Waldburg (1776–1844), the Prussian ambassador to Turin and wife of Maurizio di Robilant (1798–1862).